Superimposed on the regional conflicts are the agendas of the different world powers which amplify the complexity of the crisis.

 The emergence of radical groups and of the Islamic State has reinforced and facilitated Russian support to the Syrian regime, because Russia so fears radical Islam will attain the Central Asian republics : the memory of Chechnya is still fresh.
 Moscow has recently shown a certain lassitude towards Assad, but nevertheless remains closely attached to he who seems to incarnate the vestiges of a declining state.

 In September 2015, Russian implication in the Syrian conflict crossed a new threshold when Moscow decided to bomb certain sites on the ground directly, officially as part of the war against terrorism.
-In reality, the majority of these attacks concern rebel groups opposed to the regime.
-This increased implication helped Assad considerably, as he was in difficulty, but was not sufficient enough to assure him victory.
+In reality, the majority of these attacks concern moderate rebel groups opposed to the regime, including those backed by the Americans.It used its air force to bomb civilian areas (Aleppo in particular), not hesitating to target the hospitals though denying it, and to back up regime troops its allies (Hezbollah, Shiite militias Iraqi and Afghan Hazaras).
+Next to its ancient base in Tartous, it opened an air base in Hmemim.
+This growing commitment greatly strengthens Bashar al-Assad – who was in difficulty – but fails to secure his victory.

 Moscow also seeks now to instrumentalize the general preoccupation with the war against terrorism, at its apogee after the attacks in Paris, to rehabilitate Al-Assad and associate him with the coalition against the IS, thus exonerating the regime of its responsibility in the development of jihadism in the country.